Save Your Business Money with the Internet of Things

 Retail giant Amazon have even taken their IoT investment one step further by filling their warehouses with armies of Internet-connected robots.
 Rather than employees hunting for products, robots instead locate shelves of products and bring them to the workers.
 Who wouldn’t have loved that back in the day when a customer asked you to check “out the back” for an item?
 In 2014, this approach helped Amazon cut its operating costs by 20%.

 While IoT in the office shares a lot of benefits with home automation, there comes a unique twist: it saves your business money.
 Automated lights and air conditioning reduce your energy costs, while access control systems and Internet-enabled CCTV can reduce the need for security personnel.

 On top of that, it can improve productivity by streamlining meeting room bookings, simplifying screen sharing and teleconferencing, and ultimately enhancing the employee experience.

 This is only scraping the surface of IoT business applications.
 There are so many other industries it has impacted and can impact in the future, ranging from agriculture to automotive and beyond.

 But what do all of these industries have in common?
 None of it is possible without the Internet.
 And not just any connection, either – one that’s seriously fast.

-Sky-Speed Internet from Spirit delivers lightning-fast symmetrical speeds, with super-low latency to ensure your devices can talk to each other without any delays.
+Fixed wireless Internet from Spirit delivers lightning-fast symmetrical speeds, with super-low latency to ensure your devices can talk to each other without any delays.
 If you’re ready to start adopting the IoT for your business, then get in touch with our specialists today.